voltrb/docs/en/docs/volt_time.md

 # VoltTime

-Volt provides an optional time helper class, `VoltTime` that can be required into your Volt application in a model or controller.
+Volt provides an optional time class, `VoltTime` that can be required into your Volt application in a model or controller.

 ```ruby
 require lib/volt/helpers/time
 ```

-Almost all methods that are available in Time call be called on VoltTime.

-The benefits of using VoltTime over the standard ruby Time class are:

-* VoltTime always holds the time in the UTC timezone so that there is no need for conversions between timezone when using VoltTime
+The key feature of VoltTime is that it always holds the time in the UTC timezone.

-* VoltTime has consistent behaviour across Ruby and Opal.
+It also has consistent behaviour across Ruby and Opal.
 Opal (because of the limitations of JavaScript) can only store times in either
 UTC or the local timezone.
 Although VoltTime always stores the time in the UTC timezone it can also accept and display time in the client in the local timezone.

-* VoltTime comes with an number of useful calculations and support for durations.
+VoltTime comes with an number of useful calculations and support for durations.

-Many of the calculations and duration support are taken from ActiveSupport in Rails.
+Almost all methods that are available in Time call be called on VoltTime.

+Much of the functionality of VolTime was inspired, copied and amended from Rails ActiveSupport.

-## Instantiating a VoltTime object
+## Initializing a VoltTime object

-There are a number of ways of instantiating a new VoltTime.
+There are a number of ways of initializing a new VoltTime.

 To get a VoltTime holding the current time you can use either: